Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 1. What are the architectural features of Ancient Mesopotamia?
 Tell us about the most important achievements of temple and urban architecture?

-2. Identify the leading themes in the visual arts of Mesopotamia.
-What circumstances and reasons are they due to?
+2. Identify the leading themes of Mesopotamian visual arts.
+What are the circumstances and reasons for them?

 3. What are the outstanding achievements of the culture of the Nars of Ancient Asia?